Tuesday, May 8, 2007

 Baby boomers do not like getting old, it cramps our styles.
 Prosperous baby boomers seek challenges, take good care of themselves, and like adventures.
 Some are finding their children are offering new opportunities to visit cool places.
 Your kid goes to study in South Africa, so you go too.
 Ditto many other places on the planet.

 My visit to Israel has evoked many memories of my being a student abroad here in 1972.
 I was part of a program of 47 students and unless my memory fails me, I don't remember parents coming around to visit.
 My parents did, but as part of a tour.
-They would never have had the moxy or confidence to visit on their own.
 On my daughter's program, virtually every kid had a parent visit, some more than once!

 Another thing that baby boomer parents are doing is going on adventures and sharing experiences with their kids.
 On the bikeride my husband just finished - hooray, it went well! - there were at least half a dozen baby boomer parents participating with teenaged or young adult kids.
 This is not a bikeride for the faint of heart - they went 300 miles on desert terrain.
 How cool that they can share the physical challenge, as well as using their privilege (it is expensive to gear up, train, and travel for this ride) for philanthropy.
 I can truly not imagine, in my wildest dreams, any of the moms and dads in knew in the 1960's doing anything this edgy.
 They didn't have the time, the money, or the exposure to any of these possibilities.
 My mother would have considered a 300 mile bikeride in the desert in the same category as a trip to Mars.